What is my Personal Savings Allowance?

-Salting money away for the future makes sense.
-With a savings account you’ll get a nice bonus in the form of interest on the money you save.
+Putting money away for the future makes sense.
+With a savings account, you usually get a helping hand in the form of interest earned on the money you save.
 Unfortunately for some, you don’t get to keep all that extra cash.
 For most of us, the government also wants a slice, in the form of tax.
-How much tax you’ll pay on your interest depends on how much you earn, and your Personal Savings Allowance (PSA).
+How much tax you’ll pay on your interest depends on how much you earn, and availability of your Personal Savings Allowance (PSA).

 What is the Personal Savings Allowance?